NHeoShadow/obsidian-vault/All Notes/ReSA FAR 01.md

 			- For FOB Destination Point, ownership of inventory is transferred to buyer upon receipt of goods
 				- Freight out -> selling expense
 			- Cost, Insurance, and Freight (CIF) ownership is transferred to buyer upon actual shipment
+			- For Free Alongside Ship, transfer of ownership usually occurs in between
+		- If the problem is silent, the
 	-